Peptides Vietnam LogoPeptides Vietnam

 How much does Ozempic cost in Vietnam compared to the US?

-Vietnam hospital prices run 4 to 6.5 million VND ($160 to $260) monthly.
+Vietnam hospital prices run 3.5 to 6 million VND ($140 to $240) monthly at most international hospitals, and up to about 6.5 million VND ($260) at the premium clinics.
 US without insurance runs $900 to $1,100.
-Even Vietnam's premium clinic route is roughly a quarter of US pricing.
+Even Vietnam's clinic route is roughly a quarter of US pricing.

 Can pharmacies in Vietnam sell semaglutide without a prescription?